JanineCHEN/AAG-FP/README.md

 # AAG-FP
-This project present a framework for attributed adjacency graph (AAG) extraction from floor plan images
+This project presents a framework for extracting attributed adjacency graphs (AAGs) from floor plan images.

 # Dependencies
 - Python 3.6 or 3.7